-Here is an example of a melodic phrase that sticks to the diatonic notes, but is memorable and sticks in the head of the listener after the solo.
+Here is an example of a melodic phrase that uses diatonic notes, but sticks in the head of the listener after the solo.

 But, a well-constructed melodic line will often connect more with an audience than a hip, outside line.